MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 1. Under **Redirect URI**, select **Web** as the platform, and then enter the reply URL of your site.

     - If you're using your site's default URL, paste the reply URL [you copied](#set-up-azure-ad-in-power-pages).
     - If you're using a custom domain name, enter the custom URL.
-        Be sure to use the same custom URL for the redirect URL in the settings for the Azure AD B2C provider on your site.
-For example, if you enter the reply URL in the Azure portal as `https://contoso-portal.powerappsportals.com/signin-aad-b2c_1`, use the same value for the redirect URL in the Azure AD configuration in Power Pages.
+Be sure to use the same custom URL for the redirect URL in the settings for the identity provider on your site.

 1. Select **Register**.